MOTS-c Peptide: Mitochondrial-Derived Regulator of Metabolic Health

 1. Obesity and Weight Management – Its influence on fat metabolism and insulin sensitivity suggests a role in obesity research models.
 Researchers may pair MOTS-c with investigational compounds such as GLP1-S, GLP2-T, or GLP3-R. For related compounds, visit our weight-management research peptides page.

-3. Neuroprotection – The mitochondrial deficits found in neurodegenerative diseases make MOTS-c of keen interest to researchers studying the brain, cognitive function, or neuroplasticity.
+3. Neuroprotection – The mitochondrial deficits found in neurodegenerative diseases make MOTS-c of interest to researchers studying the brain, cognitive function, or neuroplasticity.
 Browse our nootropic and neuroprotection tags for more investigational options.

 How Is MOTS-c Peptide Used in Research Laboratories?